chydarren/ST2411-Survey-Statistics-Report/README.md

 ## Usage

-Clone this repository in the C drive.
-Next, `gcc myencode.c myencodesrc.c -o myencode -Wall` and type `./myencode` to view usage instructions.
+Clone this repository in any directory.
+Next, `gcc statsum_5682_5554.c statsumsrc_5682_5554.c -o statsum -Wall` and type `./statsum` to view the generated survey statistics report.

 ## Disclaimer